CodeReviewDAO/dxd_codereview/Reviews/74  - Developing DLN Social Smart Contract and DeFi Treasury Investment Policy/3 & 4 - POC Implementation & Closed Beta/README.md

 This to be expected as the latest node.js LTS that is supported in the targetted runtime is 14 and more modern runtimes would cause backwards comaptibility issues.

-The code was completely documented on a function level though there's no overall technical documentation and the function level documentation is rather spartan and could be expanded upon.
+The code was completely documented on a function level though there's no overall technical documentation and the function level documentation is rather sparse and could be expanded upon.

 For testing, the reviewer deployed a local version, manually reviewed the AWS deployment artifacts and checked if they were typical, and reviewed the deployed instance to replicate the flows described in the video and manual.
 The local version built but could not deploy without the AWS environment.